google-research-datasets/ToTTo/README.md

 ]
 ```

+-The table metadata consists of the `table_page_title`, `table_section_title`, and `table_section_text' strings to help give the model more context about the table.

+-The `highlighted_cells` field is a List[[row_index, column_index]] where each [row_index, column_index] pair indicates that table[row_index][column_index] is highlighted.

+-The `example_id` is simply a unique id for this example.

+-The `sentence_annotations` field consists of the original sentence and the sequence of revised sentences performed in order to produce the `final_sentence`

 To help understand the dataset, you can find a sample of the train and dev sets in the `sample/` folder of our [supplementary repository](https://github.com/google-research/language/tree/master/language/totto).
 It additionally provides the `create_table_to_text_html.py` script that visualizes an example, the output of which you can also find in the `sample/` folder.

+### Official Task

+The official task described in the paper is given the `table`, table metadata, and `highlighted cells` as input, to generate the `final_sentence`.

 ### Dev and Test Set

-The dev and test set have between two and three references for each example, which are added to the list at the `annotations` key.
+The dev and test set have between two and three references for each example, which are added to the list at the `sentence_annotations` key.
 The test set annotations are *private* and thus not included in the data.

 If you want us to evaluate your model on the development or the private test set, please submit your files [here](https://forms.gle/AcF9TRqWrPhPzztt7).
 You can find more submission information [below](https://github.com/google-research-datasets/ToTTo#leaderboard-submission).
 By emailing us or by submitting prediction files, you consent to being contacted by Google about your submission, this dataset or any related competitions.